History of Management

-Persons with unfilled permits for the youth season were allowed to use permits during late-winter season to harvest antlerless deer so long as permit issued for an open county.
+Persons with unfilled permits for the youth season were allowed to use permits during late-winter season to harvest antlerless deer so long as the permit was issued for an open county.

 The Illinois General Assembly passed legislation mandating that the quota on nonresident archery deer permits be at least 20,000, and IDNR set the quota at 25,000.

-The legislative Joint Task Force on Deer Population Control submitted recommendations on deer management to the Illinois Department of Natural Resources Director.
+The legislative Joint Task Force on Deer Population Control submitted recommendations on deer management to the IDNR.
 The recommendations included adopting new deer management goals, lengthening the late-winter antlerless deer season and archery season, and making various gun permits more readily available through over-the-counter sales.

-House Joint Resolution 65 of the 95th General Assembly created the Joint Task Force (JTF) on Deer Population Control.
-The Task Force’s mission was “to examine and make recommendations on ways to manage the Illinois deer population.”
-The JTF met four times between April and October 2008, and conducted a series of six public meetings around the state to seek public comment about changes that were being considered.
+House Joint Resolution 65 of the 95th General Assembly had created the Joint Task Force (JTF) on Deer Population Control.
+The task force’s mission was “to examine and make recommendations on ways to manage the Illinois deer population.”
+The JTF met four times between April and October 2008 and conducted a series of six public meetings around the state to seek public comment about changes that were being considered.
 The JTF presented their recommendations in the Report of the Joint Task Force on Deer Population Control.

-In 2009-10 the recommendations of the Joint Task Force were implemented.
-The length of the late-winter antlerless season and special Chronic Wasting Disease season was increased from 3 days to 7 days.
+In 2009–2010 the recommendations of the JTF were implemented.
+The length of the late-winter antlerless season and special CWD season was increased from 3 days to 7 days.
 Because of the increased season length, check stations were discontinued for the special CWD season, and successful hunters began using the automated harvest reporting system.
 The archery season was extended statewide through the end of the late-winter season dates, essentially adding three more days.
-Youth and late-winter season permits were sold over-the-counter, and any firearm and muzzleloader season permits remaining after the lottery drawings were made available over-the-counter until the close of those seasons.
+Youth and late-winter season permits were sold over the counter, and any firearm and muzzleloader season permits remaining after the lottery drawings were made available over the counter until the close of those seasons.

-The IDNR established deer population goals for all counties based on the rate of deer-vehicle accidents and began making management decisions based on those goals.
+The IDNR established deer population goals for all counties based on the rate of DVAs and began making management decisions based on those goals.

-Hunting license and deer permit fees increased for both resident and nonresidents.
-The cost of resident either-sex firearm permit rose from $15 to $25 (nonresident from $250 to $300); cost of resident firearm antlerless permits increased from $15 to $17.50 (nonresident from $15 to $25).
-Archery, youth and Chronic Wasting Disease season permit fees were unchanged.
+Fees for hunting license and deer permit increased for both resident and nonresidents.
+The cost of resident either-sex firearm permit rose from $15 to $25 (nonresident from $250 to $300); the cost of resident firearm antlerless permits increased from $15 to $17.50 (nonresident from $15 to $25).
+Archery, Youth, and CWD season permit fees were unchanged.
 Nonresident youth were allowed to purchase a youth season permit for the same fee ($10.50) as resident youth.

 Ten counties were removed from the late-winter antlerless-only deer season (56 remain open).
 The first CWD-positive deer was discovered in a DuPage County; the animal was removed under a Deer Population Control Permit issued to the Forest Preserve District (the county is closed to firearm deer hunting).
-The Chronic Wasting Disease season was expanded to include Kendall County where CWD had been detected in July 2012.
+The CWD season was expanded to include Kendall County, where CWD had been detected in July 2012.
 A regulation change no longer allowed nonresident archery hunters to purchase a combination permit after September 30 if they had previously purchased an antlerless-only archery permit.